Rayyan995/ReactJS-Basics-Course-Documentation/15_react_router_route_setup.md

     );
 }
 ```
-Notice that in ` IndexRoute ` we specify only the ` component ` attribute no need gor the ` path ` attribute.
+Notice that in ` IndexRoute ` we specify only the ` component ` attribute no need for the ` path ` attribute.